mcgill-ecsess/ECSESS/CONTRIBUTIONS.md

 # Contribution Guide

-- The website development is under the portfolio of ECSESS VP Technical Development
-- For content request, please refer to VP Communications for the content management.
+The website development is under the portfolio of ECSESS VP Technical Development.
+For content request, please refer to VP Communications for the content management.
+This document outlines the developer guides to contribute to the ECSESS website project.
+Developers can choose to contribute either by (1) working as an internal team member of ECSESS Website Subcommittee (make a branch and open PR), or (2) contributing as an external open-source contributor (fork the repo and open a PR).

+---

 ## Prerequisite knowledge